henryacaron/darkforest-local/README.md

     * run `export NODE_OPTIONS=--openssl-legacy-provider`
     * Note: This error occurs when using Node v17+

+## Explanation of `.gitmodules`

 ## Run a local game

 - After running `yarn start`, which will 1) start a local node, 2) deploy the contracts, and 3) run the local client in dev mode
-- When finsihed, the process should pop up your browser to the game client at http://localhost:8081/
+- When finished, the process should pop up your browser to the game client at http://localhost:8081/

 - Here are 3 private keys with 100 ETH each to use in the game:
     1. `0x044C7963E9A89D4F8B64AB23E02E97B2E00DD57FCB60F316AC69B77135003AEF`